 By scientific definition, the accuracy of a measurement system is how close a result comes to the true value or a standard.

 In our daily life, when we see a measurement like a speed of 25 kmph on a speedometer, or a weight of 12.2 kg on a weighing scale, we regard this value as correct without thinking about the errors those values may have.
 It is a common perception that ‘what we SEE is the CORRECT & ACCURATE value’.

-This perception is further strengthened in today’s ‘digital’ indication age, where instruments produce a direct readout of numeric values, removing the ambiguity of analogue indication such as needle/pointer of earlier times.
-However the fact remains that each measurement, whether done by an analog or a digital instrument, has an error and we cannot say how accurate a measurement is unless we know the true value to compare it with.
+This perception is further strengthened in today’s ‘digital’ indication age.
+Where instruments produce a direct readout of numeric values.
+This removes the ambiguity of analogue indication such as needle/pointer of earlier times.
+However, the fact remains that each measurement, whether done by an analog or a digital instrument, has an error.
+We cannot say how accurate a measurement is unless we know the true value to compare it with.

-A measurement system can have many components, but there is always at least one critical component which dictates and limits the overall accuracy of the measuring system.
+A measurement system can have many components.
+However, there is always at least one critical component which dictates and limits the overall accuracy of the measuring system.

 A weighing system cannot have accuracy more than the accuracy of load cell/s used in it.

 All measuring instruments have a calibrated range known as ‘span’, with a Min. and a Max. limit.
-This range or span is a graduated scale and the minimum value of displayed graduation is the ‘least count’ or ‘resolution’ of the instrument.
+This range or span is a graduated scale.
+The minimum value of displayed graduation is the ‘least count’ or ‘resolution’ of the instrument.

 For example: a weighing scale with a least count of 10 kg will show weight only in steps of 10 kg, i.e. if the weight of an object is measured as 1016 kg, the scale can show it either as 1010 kg or 1020 kg.
 Here it does not have any relation whether the measurement of 1016 kg was correct or not.
 It is only about displaying the result.
 The least count of a scale can only be 1, 2, 5, 10 and their multiples.